amabdallah/WaM-DaM/README.md

 **and you want to**

 1. Manage and organize all of your data for different models in a central standardized database
-2. Automate the process to discover and prepare your input data to models, and
+2. Automate the process to discover and prepare your input data to models, and/ or
 3. Share and publish your data.
 WaM-DaM supports important contextual metadata like sources, methods, and units to help others correctly interpret the meanings of your data.